cdurbizzle/work/javascript/README.md

 # JavaScript Examples

-Examples of JavaScript, descriptions and demos of the examples below.
+Examples of JavaScript, descriptions and demos of the examples are below.

 ## Form Validation